-As permitted by Article No. 55 (A) of the Articles of Association of the Company the 115th Annual General Meeting of the Company will be held on Thursday, the 23rd day of June 2022, at 1.30 p.m. at the 08th Floor, No. 65C, Dharmapala Mawatha, Colombo 07, Sri Lanka by means of audio or audio and visual technology.
+As permitted by Article 55(A) of the Articles of Association of the Company, the 113th Annual General Meeting of the Company will be held on Thursday, the 23rd day of June 2022, at 3.30 p.m at the 8th Floor, No. 65C, Dharmapala Mawatha, Colombo 07, Sri Lanka by means of audio or audio and visual technology.

-The Notice of the Annual General Meeting setting out the business which will be transacted thereat is on pages 76 and 77 of the Annual Report.
+The Notice of the Annual General Meeting setting out the business which will be transacted thereat is on page 76 of the Annual Report.